 As might be expected, the most populous communities in West Virginia — Wheeling, Charleston, Huntington, Parkersburg, and Morgantown — developed along rivers, which accommodated transportation and water power.
 Extractive industries, such as mining and timbering, saw the birth of communities that quickly waxed and waned, most particularly in rugged mountain regions.
 Many of these latter communities are now ghost towns, and others have entirely disappeared.

 Two official forms of community that are recognized by West Virginia law are counties and incorporated communities, also known as towns or cities.

 Ethnic Communities in West Virginia

 The first European settlers in West Virginia were most usually of Scots, English, and Scots-Irish descent.
 Many retreated far back into the highland forest and became a mountain people, braving harsh conditions in virtual isolation.
 Others farmed the fertile valleys.
-During the American Industrial Revolution, Africans and Europeans of many ethnic origins arrived to work in mines and factories in its northern and southern coalfields and in forests throughout the state.
+During the American Industrial Revolution, African-Americans and European-Americans of many ethnic origins arrived to work in mines and factories in and near its northern and southern coalfields and in forests throughout the state.
 In the late 1900s, many International residents moved to the state, settling especially in its largest cities.
 As a result, West Virginia is home to many diverse ethnic communities.